LowTechCoder/fp-pc-console/README.md

 Set up "pause menu" for pcsx2 for the special home button on the controller.

-For Dolphin emulator, set up hotkeys for going fullscreen, saving and loading save states.
+For Dolphin emulator, since it doesn't have GUI gamepad support, I use a mouse, so be sure to set up hotkeys for going fullscreen, saving and loading save states.
 - fullscreen: Home + Y
 - quit or stop: Home + A
 - save slot 1: Home + L1